Git Commands Reference

 git config

-Configure Git settings at global, repository, or system level, customizing behavior and credentials.
+Configure Git settings at global, repository, or system level to customize your workflow, identity, and default behaviors.

 git grep